 Application review and status

-Applications are reviewed starting on July 1st for spring semester applicants and January 1st for fall semester applicants.
+Applications are reviewed starting on the priority deadline date for each program.
 Decisions are generally made within the 3-5 weeks following these dates.

 After your application has been submitted online, you will receive an email acknowledgement that includes your ASURITE user ID and activation code.
 After you activate your ASURITE account, you may monitor the progress of your application at www.asu.edu/myasu.